 The Atuel Canyon

 A trip across the core of the mountain.
-We went on an excursion to the Atuel River Canyon and learnt everything about its formation.
+We went on a conventional excursion to the Atuel River Canyon and learnt everything about its formation.
 We visited the El Nihuil Dyke.

 Speaking about San Rafael implies, among other attractions, speaking about the dazzling canyon formed by the Atuel River.
 This attractive place, where many adventure sports, such as river rafting, hiking and mountain biking are practiced, stands very close to the city and may be discovered by any tourist visiting the area.